spec-first/connexion/docs/configuration.rst

 ========================================= =========================================
 ``SPECIFICATION_FILE``                    OpenAPI specification file path.
 Defaults
-                                          to: "None"
+                                          to: None
 ``SPECIFICATION_DIR``                     Directory to use as bases to look for
                                           OpenAPI specification files.
 Defaults to:
                                           ""
 ``HOST``                                  The host interface to bind on when server
                                           is running.
 Defaults to: "0.0.0.0" ``PORT``                                  The port to listen to when server is running.
+Defaults to: 5000 ``WSGI_SERVER_CONTAINER``                 Which WSGI server container to use.
+                                          Options are: "flask", "gevent", and
-Defaults to: "5000" ``DEBUG``                                 Whether to execute the application in debug mode.
-Defaults to: "False" ``AUTHENTICATE_NOT_FOUND_URLS``           Whether to authenticate paths not defined in the API specification.
+                                          "tornado".
+Defaults to: "flask" ``CONNEXION_DEBUG``                       Whether to execute the application in debug mode.
+Defaults to: False ``AUTHENTICATE_NOT_FOUND_URLS``           Whether to authenticate paths not defined in the API specification.
 Defaults to:
-                                          "False"
+                                          False
 ``VALIDATE_RESPONSES``                    Whether to validate the operation handler
                                           responses against the API specification
                                           or not.
-Defaults to: "False" ``STRICT_PARAMETERS_VALIDATION``          Whether to allow or not additional parameters in querystring and formData
+Defaults to: False ``STRICT_PARAMETERS_VALIDATION``          Whether to allow or not additional parameters in querystring and formData
                                           than the defineds in the API
                                           specification.
-Defaults to: "False" ``MAKE_SPEC_AVAILABLE``                   Whether to make available the OpenAPI sepecification under
+Defaults to: False ``MAKE_SPEC_AVAILABLE``                   Whether to make available the OpenAPI sepecification under
                                           CONSOLE_UI_PATH/swagger.json path.
+                                          Defaults to: True
+``JSON_ENCODER``                          Defines which encoder to use when
+                                          serializing objects to JSON.
+Defaults to:
+                                          "connexion.decorators.produces.JSONEncode
+                                          r"
+``STUB_NOT_IMPLEMENTED_ENDPOINTS``        Returns status code 501, and "Not
+                                          Implemented Yet" payload, for the
+                                          endpoints which handlers are not found.
+                                          Defaults to: False
+``MOCK_API``                              Returns example data for all endpoints or
+                                          for which handlers are not found.
+Options
+                                          are: None, "all" or "notimplemented".
-                                          Defaults to: "True"
+                                          Defaults to: None
 ``CONSOLE_UI_AVAILABLE``                  Whether to make the OpenAPI console
                                           available under CONSOLE_UI_PATH config
                                           path.
 Notice that this overrides the
                                           MAKE_SPEC_AVAILABLE configuration since
                                           the specification is required to be
                                           available to show the console UI.
-                                          Defaults to: "True"
+                                          Defaults to: True
 ``CONSOLE_UI_PATH``                       Path to mount the OpenAPI console.
                                           Defaults to: "/ui"
 ========================================= =========================================

 You can generate a base configuration file using the Connexion CLI: